 How to get involved

-During the 2026 pilot year of the project, we are limiting participation to individuals and groups who already have experience with regals or regal habitat, including conservation professionals and others who are conducting work in priority survey areas.
+For this pilot project we are seeking individuals and groups with prior experience identifying butterflies or working in prairies, including conservation professionals and others who are conducting work in priority survey areas.
 We look forward to welcoming additional volunteers in future seasons.

-Anyone who wants to start getting involved in reporting regal fritillaries and practice skills for next season’s Regal Quest can submit observations to either of the following public databases:
+Not sure whether Regal Quest is a fit for you in 2026?
+Anyone who wants to start getting involved in butterfly searching and practice skills for next season’s Regal Quest can submit observations to the Minnesota Butterflies Project on iNaturalist:

 Please be mindful!
 Any time you are searching for regals or enjoying nature on our public lands, remember to be careful not to spread invasive species.
 Follow the MN DNR’s Prevent the Spread guidance to help protect important wildlife habitat from invasive species.